Skeletal muscle: Skeletal muscle cells

+Skeletal muscle includes muscle fibers, satellite cells endothelial cells, fibro-adipogenic progenitors, and associated pericytes.

-Skeletal muscle cells are the individual contractile cells within a muscle, and are often termed as muscle fibers.
+Skeletal muscle cells, also called muscle fibers are the individual contractile cells within a muscle.
 A single muscle such as the biceps in a young adult male contains around 253,000 muscle fibers.

 Skeletal muscle fibers are multinucleated with the nuclei often referred to as myonuclei.
 This occurs during myogenesis with the fusion of myoblasts each contributing a nucleus.
 Fusion depends on muscle-specific proteins known as fusogens called myomaker and myomerger.

 Many nuclei are needed by the skeletal muscle cell for the large amounts of proteins and enzymes needed to be produced for the cell's normal functioning.
 A single muscle fiber can contain from hundreds to thousands of nuclei.
 A muscle fiber for example in the human biceps with a length of 10 cm can have as many as 3,000 nuclei.
-Unlike in a non-muscle cell where the nucleus is centrally positioned, the myonucleus is elongated and located close to the sarcolemma.
+Unlike in a non-muscle cell where the nucleus is centrally positioned, the myonucleus is elongated and located close to the sarcolemma (membrane).
 The myonuclei are quite uniformly arranged along the fiber with each nucleus having its own myonuclear domain where it is responsible for supporting the volume of cytoplasm in that particular section of the myofiber.